 ⚠️Warning: Reacting (without choosing to breathe, wait or flow), may result in diminished reputation, loss of friends, stinky self-esteem, and issues with swallowing difficult (but manageable) situations.

-So tell me: What’s one thing you’re gonna commit to doing next time you experience that internal fire drill?
+So ask yourself: What’s one thing you’re gonna commit to doing next time you experience that internal fire drill?

 You’re not crazy for feeling stressed.
 But don’t let that inner fire drill trick you into believing it’s the real thing.
 You’re in charge of your response always.
 Make a choice.
 Choose to breathe, wait a sec and then let your response flow.